caelan-smyth/2020-ca326-bettertimetables/docs/BetterTimetables_User_Manual.md

 ## 2. Searching for a Timetable
 To search for a timetable, a user must fill out three fields on the following form:
 ![](https://i.imgur.com/Ijje0tI.png)
 The Programme Code is the same code used to search the currently offered timetable services (e.g. Computer Applications and Software Engineering = CASE).
+Programme Codes must be case-sensitive.
 The Year of Study is the current year that you are in, in the range 1-4.
 The Semester is the semester for which you are trying to view the timetable.
 This can be selected from a drop-down menu within the form.
 ![](https://i.imgur.com/J79eqkV.png)